 Plug the dates into your own calendar and check out our full holiday video calendar for more ideas and a timeline for creation for your the entire 2020 holiday.
 You can also join the Animoto Social Video Marketing Community on Facebook for inspiration, ideas, and to hold yourself accountable for holiday video creation.

 Need some inspiration?
-We’ve compiled some video ideas for Thanksgiving, Black Friday, Small Business Saturday, and Giving Tuesday to get you started.
+We’ve compiled some video ideas for Thanksgiving, Black Friday, Cyber Monday, Small Business Saturday, and Giving Tuesday to get you started.

 Each of these video examples was created using a video template in Animoto.
 Click the button under any video to get started with the template that was used.
 You can drag and drop to add your own photos and video clips, or add stock from our library over over 1 million images and video clips, update the text, font, colors, and add your own logo.

 As we mentioned, Thanksgiving Day can be a nice day to put sales aside and show appreciation for your customers.
 Thinking about creating a Thanksgiving video greeting?